James Butler, 2nd Duke of Ormonde

-James FitzJames Butler, 2nd Duke of Ormonde, (29 April 1665 – 16 September 1745) was an Irish statesman and soldier.
+James FitzJames Butler, 2nd Duke of Ormonde (29 April 1665 – 16 September 1745), was an Irish statesman and army officer.
 He was the third of the Kilcash branch of the family to inherit the earldom of Ormond.
 Like his grandfather, the 1st Duke, he was raised as a Protestant, unlike his extended family who held to Roman Catholicism.
 He served in the campaign to put down the Monmouth Rebellion, in the Williamite War in Ireland, in the Nine Years' War and in the War of the Spanish Succession but was accused of treason and went into exile after the Jacobite rising of 1715.

 Birth and origins

 James was born on 29 April 1665 at Dublin Castle.
 He was the second but eldest surviving son of Thomas Butler by his wife Emilia van Nassau-Beverweerd.
 His father was known as Lord Ossory.
-He was heir apparent of James Butler, 1st Duke of Ormond but predeceased him and so never became duke.
+He was heir apparent of James Butler, 1st Duke of Ormond, but predeceased him and so never became duke.
 His father's family, the Butler dynasty, was Old English and descended from Theobald Walter, who had been appointed Chief Butler of Ireland by King Henry II in 1177.
 James's mother was Dutch.
 She descended from a cadet branch of the House of Nassau.
 Both parents were Protestant.
 They married on 17 November 1659.